 What should be the critical differentiator that can distinguish the new digital wallet and give the banks a crucial advantage?

 Open banking and the PSD2 make developing and implementing innovative digital wallets fast and efficiently; however, this option is not considered an urgent task by banks.
 Most of them did an excellent job in regulatory compliance but still do not explore the full innovation potential offered by the PSD2.
-Design of digital wallets based on account-to-account payments is one of the opportunities that revised regulation offers.
+The design of digital wallets based on account-to-account payments is one of the opportunities that revised regulation offers.
 It can help banks increase the volume of payments executed through direct access to accounts, no matter which bank they are.

 Sirma has developed its digital wallet for banks, called Up2Pay, which uses the available Open banking processes to carry out payment transactions initiated by a merchant and authorized by the PSU /Payment Service User/.
 The digital wallet performs account-based transactions, enables easy and quick payments between accounts, and lower transaction costs, which puts the digital experience at the centre of financial service.
 The digital wallet can be used together with the existing mobile payment systems, allowing customers to pay for their smartphones.
 It also provides instant payments and the opportunity to organize pan-European payments without the need for additional operators.

 Up2Pay targets В2В clients - banks, insurance companies, leasing companies, wealth managers.
-We offer it as a white-label (WL) solution with a secure and robust technology behind.
+We offer it as a white-label (WL) solution with a secure and robust technology behind it.
 Banks will get a branded solution with a distinctive yet simple UI/UX, handy usage, and catchy features.
 The main advantages to opting for WL are the fast deployment, which frees up banks to invest in software development from-scratch and minimizes the support cost.

 Outside financial institutions, there are a large number of chain retailers and online retailers, which would have a potential interest in adopting such a solution.
-The digital wallet would significantly reduce transaction fees and commissions and add an option for merchants to receive instant payments.
+The digital wallet would significantly reduce transaction fees and commissions and add merchants’ option to receive instant payments.
 There is a requirement for non-financial organizations they must register as a payment institution (PSP).
 These merchants may not wish to engage with licensing and process payments by themselves.
 Instead, they can work with a TPP already available on the market.
 For Bulgaria, Sirma partners with the first PSD2 licensed institution IRIS Solutions.

 All accounts in one wallet

 Up2Pay is a digital wallet that brings benefits not only to businesses but also to bank customers.
 They can store the information about all their bank accounts in one place and at the same time make payment transactions, choosing the account they want (regardless of which bank it is in).
 The transactions are based on the current account, which determines easy and fast payments.
-The digital wallet can be used with existing mobile payment systems, allowing customers to pay for purchases with their smartphones.
+The digital wallet can be used with existing mobile payment systems, allowing customers to pay for their smartphones.

 Your digital wallet brings numerous benefits to all value chain players - banks, merchants and end-users.
 To name a few - significant clearing and cost reduction compared to card-based transactions.
 The wallet enables the creation of a closed-loop network with merchants and customers.
 Also, it opens a new payment channel - increases volumes in the electronic payments for payment initiation.
 One of the essential advantages of the digital wallet is the real-time payment, which, combined with instant payment, carries out funds faster than the payments made with a card - less than 30 min.
 Last but not least, the transactions are secure without sharing any critical customer data.